Israel Has Killed Record Numbers of Journalists & Aid Workers in 6 Months

 Established in 1981, the Committee to Protect Journalists (CPJ) is a nonprofit organization that reports on free press violations in war zones, repressive countries, and established democracies.
 As part of that mission, it tracks and records global killings of journalists each year.

-As of April 17, 2024 CPJ has confirmed that a total of 97 journalists and media workers have been killed in Gaza since October 7.
-Of those 97 journalists killed:
+As of May 19, CPJ has confirmed that at least 105 journalists and media workers have been killed in Gaza since October 7.
+Of those 105 journalists killed:

 In its ongoing report that tracks the killings of journalists in Gaza, CPJ says that investigating the circumstances of these deaths is particularly difficult because these journalists are often killed alongside their families, who typically provide information about their deceased loved ones.
 Furthermore, CPJ points to Israel’s habit of stonewalling after its soldiers kill media workers, saying, “Israeli military authorities adamantly deny targeting journalists or provide only scant information when they acknowledge press killings.”